nhatvu148/sdl-project/README.md

-# CMake Commands:

-- cmake -S . -B out/build/
+# Default build folders:

+- ./out/build for Windows
+- ./build for Linux and MacOS

 # VSCode Command Palette: